How the Monroe County Y is Responding to Community Needs

 Local food pantries are in desperate need of items in order to sustain their supplies.
 We’ve coordinated with Community Kitchen to help support their daily meal distribution, along with their Backpack Buddies program, which sends backpacks full of food home to families with children.
 If you go to the grocery store for essential items or have extras on-hand at home, please consider donating what you can to our upcoming food drives.

-Our food drives will be held at the Southeast Y on the following dates and times:
+Our food drives were held at the Southeast Y on the following dates and times:

 We ask that you only provide packaged goods so our team can sterilize all boxes and packaging as we receive your donation at the Y. Please place your items on the sidewalk under the awning at the entrance of the Southeast Y. While staff will be on-site to collect and organize donated items, this process also ensures we are practicing social distancing.
 Staff will then use kitchen-grade sanitizer (i.e. safe for food products) before handling and organizing each donation.